opennorth/represent-boundaries/README.md

 Install dependencies:

     pip install django-appconf django-jsonfield django-tastypie south
-    apt-get install python-cairo # (there's no PIP for Python 2?)

-(Only some utility classes are used from Tastypie. pycairo is used for maps only and is otherwise optional.)
+(Only some utility classes are used from Tastypie.)

 Install the package: